 Current economic systems are not only unequal but, arguably, often also discriminating and unjust.
 Members of BAME communities and women, for example, therefore often tend to find themselves in relatively disadvantaged economic positions.
 There is little discussion that policy makers should “do something about that.”

-What, though, if their interests collide?
+What, though, if individual and/or group interests collide?
 (How) are policy makers to prioritise?
-And what about the discriminations faced by people who simultaneously belong to more than one group that is discriminated against?
-Are their challenges somehow different in nature than those suffered by those who ‘merely’ have to deal with one-dimensional disadvantages?
-If so, how?
+And what about the interests of people belonging to more than one discriminated group?
+(How) are the challenges they face different in nature?

 Teresa Linzner is an experienced researcher with a background in economics and philosophy.
-As such she has covered a broad range of topics, reaching from philosophy of science, including philosophy of economics, to theories of justice, feminist philosophy and economics, as well as philosophy of language.
-She has been a passionate advocate for pluralism and diversity in economics for years and worked, until recently, for the charity Promoting Economic Pluralism.
-There she led not only on research but also on communications and campaigns.
-She is an entertaining workshop leader and is always looking to explore topics from new angles as brought in by participants.
+As such she has covered topics ranging from philosophy of science, including philosophy of economics, to theories of justice, feminist philosophy and economics, as well as philosophy of language.
+Currently she is working at the Austrian charity VOLONTARIAT bewegt where she coordinates voluntary services in educational youth projects in the Global South.
+In the past she led not only on research but also on communications and campaigns at UK-based charity Promoting Economic Pluralism.
+She is an engaging workshop facilitator and always looking to explore topics from new angles as brought in by participants.